When the ramp of the small

 tell the entire story all over again.”

-The statue of the three thruppets in front of the pub made him think of
+The statue of the three thruppets in front of the pub made him

 the unfinished thruppet in his backpack that was probably still in